-use email or Blackboard course messages as assigned to respond to discussion topics, submit all the prewriting exercises and outlines of essays, revise writing assignments to meet minimal competencies and beyond on essays that students choose from among options the course offers, submit work on time as a Word doc or docx: late work is assessed penalties.
+use email or Blackboard course messages as assigned to respond to discussion topics, submit all the prewriting exercises and outlines of essays, revise writing assignments to meet minimal competencies and beyond on essays chosen by students from among options the course offers,

+Submit work on time: late work is assessed penalties.

-work submitted to this class should be written for this class this semester.
+Work submitted to this class should be written for this class this semester.
 Submitting work that earned credit in other classes is a type of plagiarism that earns a failing grade.